MOXA-ISD/developer-docs/docs/edge-appdev-app.md

         └── templates
             └── index.html

 [Dockerfile](https://docs.docker.com/compose/compose-file/) describe how the docker image is built, and [docker-compose.yml](https://docs.docker.com/compose/compose-file/) defines running multi-container Docker application. `metadata.yml` defines how it works and shows in APP Market of ThingsPro Edge.
 ThingsPro Edge has a web server in front of all APPs.
-APP has to define which pages and any RESTful APIs expose to exterior in [nginx.conf](https://nginx.org/en/docs/). src is implementation of this APP.
+APP has to define which pages and any RESTful APIs expose to exterior in [nginx.conf](https://nginx.org/en/docs/). `src` is implementation of this APP.

+In this sample, we use [flask](http://flask.pocoo.org/) as web development framework that HTML files is located in `src/templates`.
+However, for a modern web architecture that front-end and back-end are separated, you may serve font-end static files by our internal web server that puts static files into `ui/` folder, and they finally will be deployed to `/var/thingspro/www/<appname>` during installation.
+The folder is corresponding to URL `https://<ip>/apps/<appname>`.
+So, you could implement your web pages by your favorite web front-end framework, like [AngularJS](https://angularjs.org/), [React](http://flask.pocoo.org/) or [Vue.js](https://vuejs.org/).
+Moreover, you also could choose your facovite back-end framework or programing language.

+If you are designing a simple UI, we recommend you to follow [UI Docs](ui-intro) which can generate a page by confiugurition and the theme will be aligned to ThingsPro.

 ## STEP 3: Build APP